The Best Tactical Knife Review

 Knife Handles

-Below we’ve listed some of the popular handle options available.
+Below, we’ve listed some of the popular available handle options.

-If you’re considering a wooden handle, then hardwood is really the only viable option.
-I will admit that I love the combination of wood and metal, however, from a tactical point of view, I would suggest another option.
+If you’re considering a wooden handle, hardwood is the only viable option.
+I admit that I love the combination of wood and metal; however, from a tactical point of view, I would suggest another option.

-Similar to wood, Horn is another popular option for certain types of knives.
-Again, aesthetically they look great and would be a great choice for a skinning or hunting knife, but I would choose something else for my tactical tools.
+Like wood, Horn is another popular option for certain types of knives.
+Again, aesthetically, they look great and would be an excellent choice for a skinning or hunting knife, but I would choose something else for my tactical tools.

-ABS is a common choice at the lower end of the market, it’s incredibly hard wearing, tough and cheap to produce.
-If exposed to direct sunlight for too long it can become brittle.
+ABS is a common choice at the lower end of the market.
+It’s incredibly hard-wearing, rugged, and cheap to produce.
+However, it can become brittle if exposed to direct sunlight for too long.
 It’s also not particularly grippy, especially when wet.
 Choose something else if you can.

-Paracord for a handle presents an interesting option. it can serve the dual purpose of providing a good grip and can additionally provide a length of paracord to be used in case of an emergency.
+Paracord for a handle presents an exciting option.
+It can serve the dual purpose of providing a good grip and a length of paracord to be used in an emergency.
 It’s potentially a good choice.

-Metals such as titanium, steel or aluminium are very popular for tac knives.
-It’s hard wearing and can provide an excellent grip if treated correctly, I would recommend.
+Metals such as titanium, steel, or aluminum are prevalent for tac knives.
+They’re hard-wearing and can provide an excellent grip if treated correctly.
+I recommend them.

 G10 is probably the best choice for a tac knife.
-It’s very grippy in all conditions, whether wet, dry or cold, it’s additionally very comfortable to hold and use.
-Definitely recommended.
+It’s very grippy in all conditions, whether wet, dry, or cold, and it’s additionally very comfortable to hold and use.
+It’s recommended.

 Blade Style

-At their most basic level, knives are simple designs consisting of a sharp edge and sharp point, that’s all their is to them.
+At their most basic level, knives are simple designs with a sharp edge and point—that’s all they are to them.
 As designs became more complicated over the years, the shape and style of the blade began to take on distinct names.
-These designs were primarily made with a specific purpose in mind, allowing for increased specialisation for the knife in question.
+These designs were primarily made with a specific purpose, allowing for increased specialization for the knife.

-If you need to poke something, then theirs a blade design to match, if you need to pry, then theirs another matching design.
-Many designs exist today, but the two most commonly found are drop point and clip point.
+If you need to poke something, there’s a blade design to match; if you need to pry, there’s another matching design.
+Many designs exist today, but drop and clip points are the most common.

-Tac knives are available in a variety of blade styles, from Tanto point to spear tip and everything in between, they all specialise in fulfilling a specific need.
-The blade edge can be plain, serrated or a combination of the two, half serrated half straight.
-My own personal preference is a thick blade with a drop point and half serrated edge, this means to knife can be used for a variety of purposes and I won’t feel like I’m carrying around something flimsy.
+Tac knives are available in various blade styles, from Tanto point to spear tip and everything in between, they all specialise in fulfilling a specific need.
+The blade edge can be plain, serrated, or a combination of the two, half jagged, half straight.
+My personal preference is a thick blade with a drop point and half serrated edge, this means to knife can be used for a variety of purposes and I won’t feel like I’m carrying around something flimsy.

-This is, of course, a personal preference, so feel free to pick something that better suits your requirements.
+This is a personal preference, so feel free to pick something that better suits your requirements.

 The Types of Blade Tips

-A straight-backed blade is perhaps the most common type you’ll come across.
-Its telltale design includes a flat back and it will normally boast a curved edge.
-The flat back is often an advantage, allowing the user to exert extra pressure with their other hand.
-It’s a great option for most knives.
+A straight-backed blade is perhaps the most common type.
+Its telltale design includes a flat back and typically boasts a curved edge.
+The flat back is often advantageous, allowing the user to exert extra pressure with the other hand.
+It’s an excellent option for most knives.

-A clip-point blade looks like a normal point that’s been clipped at the back, creating a thinner and pointier tip.
+A clip-point blade looks like a standard point clipped at the back, creating a thinner and pointier tip.
 It’s ideal for precision cutting or when additional control is needed.
 The legendary Bowie Knife is an excellent example of a clip-point blade.

-Clip-points can either be straight or concave.
-A trailing-point is easy to spot, featuring a back that curves up which improves the slicing capability.
-The curve is sometimes called the ‘belly’ and a knife featuring a large belly are especially well suited for skinning.
+Clip points can either be straight or concave.
+A trailing point is easy to spot, featuring a back that curves up, which improves the slicing capability.
+The curve is sometimes called the ‘belly,’ and a knife featuring a large belly is exceptionally well suited for skinning.

-As the blade curves, the blade is often lighter and more manoeuvrable.
-You’ll often find this style in fillet knives.
+As the blade curves, it is often lighter and more maneuverable.
+This style is usually found in fillet knives.

-A drop point blade is in some respects similar to a clip point, but while a clip point features a concave back, the drop point is convex.
-This design is not as good at piercing things, but overall it’s a stronger design.
-Many modern knives feature a drop point as it’s versatile and useful in most applications.
+A drop-point blade is similar to a clip-point blade in some respects, but while a clip-point features a concave back, the drop-point is convex.
+This design is not as good at piercing, but it’s more robust overall.
+Many modern knives feature a drop-point blade as it’s versatile and functional in most applications.

-A spear-point blade is common in daggers and other piercing weapons.
-It features a symmetrical design with a thicker spine running down the centre.
-These can either be sharpened on one side or on both.
+A spear-point blade is standard in daggers and other piercing weapons.
+It features a symmetrical design with a thicker spine running down the center.
+These can either be sharpened on one side or both.

-The needle-point is also symmetrical but tapers much more sharply and therefore is not particularly strong but can be used effectively to pierce or penetrate.
-Stabbing is the needle-point blade’s strong point and you tend to see this blade mostly on daggers intended for close range combat just like the spear-point.
+The needle-point is also symmetrical but tapers much more sharply.
+Therefore, it is not particularly strong but can be used effectively to pierce or penetrate.
+Stabbing is the needle-point blade’s strong point, and you tend to see this blade mostly on daggers intended for close-range combat, just like the spear-point.

-A tanto tip is shaped like a chisel and took its inspiration from Japanese swords, the advantage of this type of blade is the increased strength.
-It’s a great option for a tactical knife.
+A tanto tip is shaped like a chisel and was inspired by Japanese swords.
+This type of blade has the advantage of increased strength, making it a great option for a tactical knife.

 Knife Steel Differences

-There are tens if not hundreds of different types of steel available, and not all of them are good for knives.
-Going through every type of steel is a bit beyond this article, but we can generalise the common types found in knives and give you a rough idea of what to expect.
+There are tens if not hundreds of different types of steel available, and not all are good for knives.
+Going through every type of steel is a bit beyond this article, but we can generalize the common types found in knives and give you a rough idea of what to expect.

-Stainless steel is probably the most common type of steel used in knives today, it’s durable, resistant to corrosion and can make a decent blade.
+Stainless steel is probably the most common type of steel used in knives today; it’s durable, corrosion-resistant, and can make a decent blade.
 Within the stainless steel category, there are several grades, many of which create terrible knives, while others are great for knives.
-Make sure you get a stainless steel that’s good for practical purposes and is not best suited for a kettle.
+Ensure you get a stainless steel that’s good for practical purposes and not best suited for a kettle.

-Carbon steel is a great choice for knife blades, they are strong, hard wearing, can take an edge really well and can last a lifetime.
+Carbon steel is an excellent choice for knife blades.
+They are strong and hard-wearing, can take an edge well, and can last a lifetime.
 The downside is that they are prone to corrosion if not cared for carefully.
-Carbon steel blades need to be stored with a thin layer of oil or other protective substance to avoid rusting.
+Carbon steel blades must be stored with a thin layer of oil or other protective substance to avoid rusting.

 Best Tactical Knife